Edmonton Magpie. The Bird We Love To Hate

 4. Magpies Have Been Living With People For Thousands of Years

 “Historical records of the American West indicate that Black-billed Magpies have been associates of people for a long time.
 Magpies frequently followed hunting parties of Plains Indians and fed on leftovers from bison kills.” – AllAboutBirds.com Technically that makes them synanthropes.
 It also means they’re perfectly happy in our City.
 They’re still following us and taking advantage of what we leave behind.

 5. The Magpie Doesn’t Give Up

 “The bison herds they once depended upon are greatly diminished.
-And they’ve a long history of run-ins with ranchers”.
-“In the early part of 20th century, many were killed as pests or poisoned by baits set out for predators.
+And they have a long history of run-ins with ranchers”.
+“In the early part of the 20th century, many were killed as pests or poisoned by baits set out for predators.
 In spite of this, Magpies remain common and widespread” – Audobon.org.
 Despite how you feel about the magpie, it’s a survivor, persistent, and isn’t going anywhere.
 It’s had its ups and downs but still keeps up with the best of them.

 6. Magpies Are Crazy Smart

 The local magpie belongs to a group of particularly intelligent birds called corvids.
 A group that includes crows and jays and is “capable of using tools, playing tricks, [and] teaching each other new things”.
-The ability to pass down lessons between generations making magpies part of a small handful of animals that have culture.
+The ability to pass down lessons between generations making magpies part of a small handful of animals that have a culture.

 7. Magpies Are Community Focused